gender-bias/gender-bias/README.md

 This installation process will add a new command-line tool to your PATH, called `genderbias`.

+To install the dependencies, run:
+`pip3 install -r requirements.txt`

 ### Usage

 #### Learning about usage